When Should I See a Doctor After a Dog Bite?

 - Significant: Puncture wounds are shallow.
 There may be one puncture wound or several, but they are all minor.

-- Serious: At least one puncture wound significantly penetrates the skin.
+- Serious: At least one puncture wound significantly breaks the skin.
 The wounds result from a single bite.

 - Severe: There are multiple bites, and puncture wounds are deep.
 The victim is severely injured.

-Knowing the signs and symptoms after a dog bite can help you determine when it’s time to see a doctor.
+Knowing the signs and symptoms² after a dog bite can help you determine when to see a doctor.
 Some common problems after a dog bite may include:

 - Redness and swelling